Alejogb1/job-board/blog-data/how-do-i-call-an-async-function-via-a-put-api-call.md

 id: "how-do-i-call-an-async-function-via-a-put-api-call"
 ---

-Alright, let's unpack this, because async operations and http methods can sometimes intertwine in... *interesting* ways.
+, let's unpack this, because async operations and http methods can sometimes intertwine in... _interesting_ ways.
 I’ve certainly had my share of encounters with this sort of challenge.
 It’s more common than many might initially think, especially as applications become increasingly dependent on asynchronous behavior.
-The core issue, when you boil it down, isn't about *if* you can call an async function via a put request, but *how* to manage the asynchronous nature of that function within the context of a synchronous http request/response cycle.
+The core issue, when you boil it down, isn't about _if_ you can call an async function via a put request, but _how_ to manage the asynchronous nature of that function within the context of a synchronous http request/response cycle.
 Let me explain what I mean, and then we’ll go through some code examples.

 The problem isn't specific to PUT requests; it's fundamental to any http method attempting to interact with asynchronous processes.
 The http protocol is essentially a request-response paradigm that operates on a synchronous model.
 When your server receives a PUT request, it expects to either succeed, fail, or respond within a reasonable timeframe.
 Asynchronous functions, by design, don't guarantee immediate completion.
 They initiate a process that may take time, and that's where the challenge arises.
 You can't simply invoke an asynchronous function within a synchronous handler and expect it to behave according to the standard http cycle.